 Class II: Mild Symptoms with normal physical activity.
 Comfortable at rest.
 Slight limitation of functional status

 Class III: Moderate Symptoms with less than normal physical activity.
 Comfortable only at rest.
-Marked Limitations of functional status
+Marked Limitations of Functional Status

 Class IV: Severe symptoms with features of heart failure with minimal physical activity and even at rest.
 Severe limitation of physical activity.